Tauranga Airport

 Tauranga Airport (IATA: TRG, ICAO: NZTG) is an airport serving the city of Tauranga, New Zealand.
 It is located adjacent to Tauranga Harbour in the suburb of Mount Maunganui, approximately 3 km northeast of Tauranga CBD.
 The terminal is located to the north of the runway, on Jean Batten Drive, and consists of a two-storey building with four tarmac gates.
-Air New Zealand serves the airport through its subsidiaries Mount Cook Airline and Air Nelson, with flights to Auckland, Wellington and Christchurch.
+Air New Zealand serves the airport, with flights to Auckland, Wellington and Christchurch.
 A further two regional airlines also operate to the airport, as well as scenic and charter flights, skydiving operations and general aviation.

 History

 In 1935, the Tauranga Aero Club leased land adjacent to Tauranga Harbour in Mount Maunganui to establish an aerodrome.
-Up until then, the only airfield serving the town was a runway on the eastern side of the Waikareao Estuary which was only usable during low tide, and it was deemed that a permanent facility was going to be necessary in order to cater for demand in the growing region.
+Up until then, the only airfield serving the town was a runway on the eastern side of the Waikareao Estuary which was only usable during low tide, and it was deemed that a permanent facility was going to be necessary in order to cater for growing demand in the region.
 The airport opened in 1939 to great celebrations and, later the same year, it was taken over by the Royal New Zealand Air Force, due to the onset of World War II.
 During the period of military use, the runways were extended and a hangar was constructed, and the airport was predominantly used as a training station for pilots.
-The airport was returned to the Tauranga Aero Club in 1945, and in 1946 the club began passenger flights from Tauranga to Motiti Island, and later added flights to Matakana Island.
+The airport was returned to the Tauranga Aero Club in 1945, and in 1946 the club began passenger flights from Tauranga to Mōtītī Island, and later added flights to Matakana Island.
 In 1947, the New Zealand National Airways Corporation, commonly known as NAC, began passenger flights to the airport.

 From June 1966 until August 1967, the main runway was closed for sealing and throughout this period larger aircraft, including those operated by NAC, were unable to serve the airport.
 During the closure, Adastra Aviation operated fights from Tauranga to Auckland and Rotorua using aircraft small enough to use the secondary runways.
 When the sealing work was completed in August 1967, NAC flew Fokker Friendship aircraft to Tauranga for the first time.
 In 1978, Air New Zealand took over passenger services to the airport, after merging with NAC.

 In 1998, the airport, now under the ownership of the Tauranga District Council, extended its runway to the east to reach its current length of 1,825m.
 In the following years, the terminal was enlarged and upgraded, with a second storey added containing a Koru Club regional lounge and a conference room.